Back

 Now imagine adding cheese, a little ham, maybe some onions and fresh basil.
 It’s still an omelette, right?
-What’s essential hasn’t changed.
-The eggs are still there.
-But now, it has a different flavour and a new texture - but it’s still an omelette.
+Only now, it has a different flavour and a new texture - but it’s still an omelette.
+That doesn’t, howvever, neccessarily mean it tastes better.

 But what if we take away the eggs?
 What would happen to the omelette?